-From South America’s final frontier to Bali’s overlooked neighbor, plan and book now so you can start daydreaming about one of these guilt-free getaways in 2021.
+From South America’s final frontier to Bali’s overlooked neighbor, plan and book now so you can start daydreaming about one of these guilt-free getaways.
 Given their unique, off-the-beaten-path location or off-peak seasons, these are the best places to travel in the month of May.

 For travelers who seek the ends of the Earth, Patagonia holds an intrepid allure.
 Escape the crowds of Torres del Paine by starting in Coyhaique, your gateway to a remote and rugged adventure shrouded in the autumnal hues of Patagonia’s shoulder season.
 Boutique hotels like Pampa del Corral and Patagonia House offer an intimate stay in the small village.

 If you should find yourself venturing into Torres del Paine, book a stay at EcoCamp Patagonia, a sustainable dome hotel in the national park.
 Owned by the team at Cascada Expediciones, they are leaders in sustainability and know Chile like the back of their hand.

 A haven for nature lovers, Ljubljana is dotted with green oases that you typically don’t find in a capital city.
 Outdoor cafes and bike-friendly cobblestoned streets provide the perfect scene to settle into the city’s relaxed ambience.
 Discover the city on foot or in an electric powered Kavalir.

 Daily stops at Cacao for ice cream are almost required, as are leisurely lunches along the Ljubljanica River.
 A jaunt up to the top of the Ljubljana Castle offers an aerial perspective of Slovenia’s quaint capital city below.
 One of the best places to travel in May, enjoy life among the locals before the onslaught of summer tourists.